archway-network/testnet-signer/README.md

 # Augusta testnet signer utility
-This utility enables anybody who wishes to participate in augusta incentivized testnet, generate a id json with signature that proves ownership of a key used to submit tx on blockchain.
+This utility enables anybody who wishes to participate in challenges involving sending tx on the testnet, generate a id json with signature that proves ownership of a key used to submit tx on blockchain.

 # How it works?